Eleni Foureira

 Foureira signed a solo contract with Universal Music Greece and released her self-titled debut album in 2010.
 She later signed with Minos EMI, and went on to release her second and third studio albums Ti Poniro Mou Zitas and Anemos Agapis in 2012 and 2014, respectively.
 Both albums were well-received in Greece and Cyprus.
 Foureira left Minos EMI in 2015, and signed with Panik Records.
 Her fourth studio album Vasilissa was released in December 2017.

 After being rejected several times in her efforts to represent Greece, Foureira represented Cyprus in the Eurovision Song Contest 2018 with the song "Fuego".
 She was one of three ethnically Albanian competitors.
 On 8 May 2018, she qualified from the first semi-final to the grand final, where she finished second with 436 points, thereby achieving Cyprus' best Eurovision result to date.

 In 2019, Foureira released the EP Gypsy Woman, followed in 2020 by the release of singles "Yayo", "Temperatura" and "Light It Up".
 In 2021, she hosted the Greek talent show House of Fame - La Academia at Skai TV.
 Afterwards, she collaborated with Greek rapper MadClip on the song "Mporei", which became one of the biggest hits of the year in Greece.
 The song "Aeraki (To Thiliko)" followed with similar success.
-On June 3rd 2022, Eleni released her fifth studio album called “Poli_Ploki”.
+On 3 June 2022, she released her fifth studio album, called Poli_Ploki.

+In 2024, it was confirmed at the event of the Diamond certification of the deluxe edition of her album Poli_Ploki – first album by a woman artist in the country to reach this certification – that Foureira is the most streamed woman from Greece.

+On 24 October 2025, she released her sixth studio album, called Hybrid.

 Early life

-Foureira was born as Entela Fureraj on 7 March 1987 in Fier, Albania.
+Eleni Foureira was born Entela Fureraj on 7 March 1987 in Fier, then part of the People's Socialist Republic, present Albania.
 Her mother is a seamstress, while her father works in construction.
 She has three siblings: Ioanna, Margarita, and Giorgos.
 Foureira grew up in the Eastern Orthodox faith, and has a grandfather who was from Greece.
-When she was four years old, the family moved to the city of Vlorë, and later moved to Greece due to the Albanian Civil War in 1997.
+When she was four years old, the family moved to the city of Vlorë, and later moved to Greece due to the 1997 Albanian civil unrest.
 While living in Albania, the family had electricity for only two hours a day, and left for Greece after their home was hit with bullets.
 Upon arriving in Greece, Foureira and her family settled in Athens.

-Foureira began pursuing music at a young age, learning how to play guitar and later working in a theatre for three years.
+Foureira began pursuing music at a young age, learning how to play the guitar and later working in a theatre for three years.